charlesfrye/charlesfrye.github.io/_posts/2023-11-10-llms-systems.markdown

 [![karpathy-llm-kernel-tweet]](https://twitter.com/karpathy/status/1707437820045062561)
 {: style="text-align: center"}

-It is clear that large language models -- and large generative models of complex data types more broadly -- are a fundamental, foundational building block for computing systems, like relational data stores or operating system kernels.
+Like relational data stores or operating system kernels. large language models -- and large generative models of complex data types more broadly -- are a fundamental, foundational building block for computing systems.

-ML researchers like me have many useful intutions about this novel building block, but the builders of those past blocks have many more, and many that are orthogonal or surprising to someone who has spent more time with neural networks than with the network stack.
+ML researchers like me have many useful intutions about what can be built with this novel building block and how to improve it.

+But the people who have spent years building with those other blocks have many more.
+Many of these inuitions are surprising to someone who has spent more time with neural networks than with the network stack.

 This post is a collection of short explainers for papers